aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/inferentia2.rst

 -  Programmability:
     * Inferentia2 supports dynamic shapes and control flow, via ISA extensions of NeuronCore-v2 and :ref:`custom-operators <feature-custom-c++-operators>` via the deeply embedded GPSIMD engines.

+More detailed description of all the hardware engines can be seen at :ref:`NeuronCore-v2 <neuroncores-v2-arch>`